 NC State University is a member of the Consortium for Ocean Leadership, a Washington, D.C.-based association whose members represent the nucleus of U.S. research and education in ocean science.

 Benthic Studies: Biogeochemical cycles in continental margins, transport of carbon and related elements from terrestrial watersheds to the marine environment, biogenic methane production and transport, stable and radioisotope studies, animal-sediment interactions, sediment transport, benthic ecology.
 Profs.
-Chris Osburn, Dave DeMaster, Dave Eggleston, Lonnie Leithold, Bill Showers, Tom Wolcott.
+Chris Osburn, Dave DeMaster, Dave Eggleston, Lonnie Leithold, Bill Showers.

 Coastal Ocean Initiatives: Air-sea interactions and their role in dictating coastal ocean circulation patterns and coastal weather fronts between cold-air outbreaks and larval fish recruitment; upwelling systems forced by Gulf Stream fronts; relationships between water-column chemistry and benthic habitats of shallow carbonate depositional regimes; physical, geological and geochemical investigations of some of the world's largest dispersal systems; phytoplankton behavior and physiology in the upper ocean; larval behavior, transport, and recruitment; coastal upwelling systems; surface and bottom boundary layer dynamics, shelf-break frontal dynamics and exchanges processes; tides; design and Implementation of coastal ocean observing system and data assimilative ocean models.
 Profs.
 Lian Xie, Ping-Tung Shaw, Ruoying He

 Global Biogeochemical Cycles of Carbon and Silica: Animal-sediment interactions.
 Benthic food webs.
 Methane production.
 Diagenetic transformations of organic carbon.
 Profs.
-Dave DeMaster, Carrie Thomas, Chris Osburn
+Dave DeMaster, Carrie Thomas, Chris Osburn, Astrid Schnetzer

 Harmful Algal Blooms: field, laboratory and modeling studies of toxic dinoflagellates including Karenia brevis in the Gulf of Mexico and Alexandrium fundyense in the Gulf of Maine.
 Field effort includes deployment of behaving mimics; laboratory effort uses 65 gal mesocosms; modeling effort uses individual based as well as 3-dimensional coupled biophysical modeling approaches.
-Profs.
-Dan Kamykowski, Tom Wolcott, Ruoying He
+Prof. Ruoying He, Astrid Schnetzer

 Marine Ecology and Conservation Program (MarECo): The overarching goals of MarECo are to conduct: (1) ecological research in marine ecosystems that address both basic ecological theory and important management issues so that results can be applied to conservation and sustainable resource use, and (2) educational outreach activities that promote scientific literacy, provide hands-on examples of the scientific method, and promote conservation of marine resources and ecosystems.
 Prof. Dave Eggleston